avi1o1/IIIT/CPro/README.md

-# CPro Assignments
+# CPro

-This repository contains all the assignments completed done by me during the CS0.101 Computer Programming course at IIIT Hyderabad.
+This repository contains all the assignments done by me during the CS0.101 Computer Programming course at IIIT Hyderabad.
+This course gave an introduction to the basic concepts of computer programming.
+It covered the basics of programming in C, including data types, control structures, functions, arrays, and pointers.

 ## Table of Contents